 Run marketing campaigns, track leads and customers, seek out new opportunities, etc. Its intuitive workflow will help you handle the daily sales cycle and assign tasks and collaborate on projects.

-Are you looking for a lightweight open-source solution for CRM?
-Then Freshsales is your jam.
+Are you looking for lightweight open source CRM software?
+Then Freshworks is your jam.
 It’s easy to set up and customize.

 Take advantage of a vast array of alerts.
 These include contract renewal and auto-renewal reminders.
 You can set the software to intelligently watch out for deal rotting as well.

-To store your emails, you can integrate Freshsales with online storage tools like Google Drive and DropBox business.
+To store your emails, you can integrate Freshworks with online storage tools like Google Drive and Dropbox business.
 This alone could decrease your server costs.

 Hubspot is known more for their dedicated marketing software than for their CRM software.
 This doesn’t mean Hubspot CRM is a bad batch of CRM.
 In fact, Hubspot makes some pretty stunning tools for customer relations.